banner

 Current Research

-My current research project is investigating the disequilibrium of the Milky Way disk .
+My current research project is investigating the perturbations of the Milky Way disk .
 All-sky surveys have mapped the disk and halo of the Galaxy, and these surveys have uncovered inhomogeneity in the spatial and kinematic distribution of the stars in the Milky Way (MW) disk and a wake from mergers in the halo.
 A large gravitational perturbation in the past has resulted in observational evidence that the MW is in the stages of returning to equilibrium.
 The main suspect causing these disturbances: the Sagittarius Dwarf Galaxy.

 phase spiral diagram